-Pre-conferences are valuable for establishing the context for the lesson, providing information about the students to be observed and setting expectations for the observation process and provide the evidence for Domain 2: Planning for Active Learning.
+Pre-conferences are valuable for giving context for the lesson, providing information about the students to be observed and setting expectations for the observation process.
 Pre-conferences are optional for observations except where noted in the requirements described in the table above.
 A pre-conference can be held with a group of teachers, where appropriate.

-Post-conferences provide a forum for reflecting on the observation against the CCT Rubric for Effective Teaching 2015 and for generating action steps that will lead to the teacher's improvement.
+Post-conferences provide a forum for reflecting on the observation against the CCT Rubric for Effective Teaching and for generating action steps that will lead to the teacher's improvement.
 A good post-conference:

-- Begins with an opportunity for the teacher to share his/her reflections on the lesson; - Cites objective evidence to paint a clear picture for both the teacher and the evaluator about the teacher's successes, what improvements will be made and where future observations may focus; - Involves written and verbal feedback from the evaluator; and - Occurs within a timely manner, typically within five business days.
+- Begins with an opportunity for the teacher to share his/her reflections on the lesson - Cites objective evidence to paint a clear picture for both the teacher and the evaluator about the teacher's successes, what improvements will be made and where future observations may focus on - Involves written and verbal feedback from the evaluator - Occurs within a timely manner, typically within five business days.

-Classroom observations generally provide the most evidence for Domains 1 and 3 of the CCT Rubric for Effective Teaching 2015.
-Non-classroom observations/reviews of practice generally provide the most evidence for Domains 2 and 4.
-Both pre-and post-conferences provide the opportunity for discussion of all four domains, including practice outside of classroom instruction (e.g., lesson plans, reflections on teaching).
-Pre- and Post-Conference Forms are available on the SEED website.
+Classroom observations provide the most evidence for domains two and four of the CCT Rubric for Effective Teaching, but both pre-and post-conferences provide the opportunity for discussion of all four domains, including practice outside of classroom instruction (e.g., lesson plans, reflections on teaching).
+Pre-and Post-Conference Forms are available on the SEED website.